 Although Mercato delle Erbe is historically a vegetable market, vendors at the largest market in Bologna also sell fruit, meat, wine and prepared foods.
 Part of the market is now a food court with tables where visitors can enjoy a quick lunch or longer aperitivo.

 Mercato delle Erbe is located Via Ugo Bassi, 25, 40121 Bologna BO, Italy.

 Though it’s the biggest Bologna food market, Mercato delle Erbe is not the only game in town.
-Other recommended markets include Mercato di Mezzo near Piazza Maggiore and Mercato della Terra operated by denizens of the Slow Food movement.
+Other recommended markets include Mercato di Mezzo near Piazza Maggiore and Mercato della Terra operated by denizens of the Italian Slow Food movement.

 Mercato di Mezzo is located at Via Clavature, 12, 40124 Bologna BO, Italy.